Related Free Essays

 Background and Significance of the Problem

-The BMI for children and teens is calculated the same way it is for the adults, but the results of the calculations are interpreted differently (About BMI, 2015).
+The BMI for children and teens is calculated the same way it is for adults, but the results of the calculations are interpreted in a different way (About BMI, 2015).
 The calculations should be sex-specific due to the different amounts of body fat within several age groups.
-The amount of body fat also varies between boys/ girls and these differences can be shown visually using a BMI chart displaying the percentile ranking (About BMI, 2015).
+The amount of body fat also varies between boys/ girls, and these differences can be shown visually by means of a BMI chart displaying the percentile ranking (About BMI, 2015).
 These rankings are rather important and represent an all-inclusive array of data concerning the 2 to 19-year-old individuals that were collected during the 1960s and late 1980s in the United States of America (Childhood Obesity Trends, 2016).
 The significance of the problem reviewed in the proposed study consists in the fact that more than 40% of the children (regardless of their sex) are exposed to obesity issues as their BMI is at the level of the 95th percentile or even higher.

 Statement of the Problem and Purpose of the Study